bips-hb/bsscomparison/README.txt

 PLOTS/FIGURES:

-    This repository generates all plots of our simulation study (shown in the paper and the appendix) and saves them into "./plots".
+    This repository generates all plots of our simulation study (shown in the paper and the appendix/supplement) and saves them into "./plots".
-    The plots are named "Figure_02", "Figure_03", etc. according to the names in the paper and "Appendix_Figure_01", "Appendix_Figure_02", etc. accroding to the names of the appendix.
+    The plots are named "Figure_02", "Figure_03", etc. according to figure numbers in the paper and "Appendix_Figure_01", "Appendix_Figure_02", etc. according to the numbers in the appendix.
     Note: Figure 1 in the paper is just a schematic representation of the different correlation structures and the positioning of the direct predictors.
 Hence, we do not provide any code for generating this figure.